The UX Factor: Understanding the Value of UX Design in Education Websites

 Application forms, for example, are often abandoned by users because they take too much time, are difficult to understand, or are just overly complicated.
 A good UX design can help to make them more straightforward, making it easier for students to apply and improving your conversion rates.

 Example: St Giles International breaks down their booking form into steps to make it simpler for users.
 Note how the school also has a sticky header with a phone number and email for any prospective student who is having trouble.

-Measuring UX for Higher Ed Websites
+Measuring UX Design for Education Websites

 Certain GA goals can also be indicative of UX.
 For instance, a school looking to evaluate a multi-stage application or booking form could set individual goals for each page URL in order to determine which steps were being completed and what point users were dropping off.
 This could possibly tell you what parts of your application process prospects struggle with.

 However, perhaps more than anything, qualitative feedback is the ultimate litmus test for UX, and designers in the field will often encourage site owners to test their design changes on as many real users as possible.
 By seeking the opinions and suggestions of real prospects who share the motivations of your target audience, you can create a web experience that truly caters to their needs.

 More and more schools are beginning to realize the importance of thorough and dedicated UX evaluation in web design.
 By putting the needs of your target personas first and creating a web experience that they find enjoyable and immersive, you can see lasting improvements in the effectiveness of your website in driving enrollments.
 Essentially, it’s a win-win for your school and your prospective students.

 **Editor’s Note: This blog was originally published on March 13, 2019, but has been updated to better reflect current industry trends and best practices.